bhavin6431/showcase/README.md

-# show case - Show case of various projects
+# Project Showcase - Showcase of various projects

 **Project Trivia** - Based on react and bootstrap using opendb trivia API